 The ODF lowered its All lands in Oregon acres burned number after Aug.
 16, 2021, while its number of fires increased:

-The ODF did not publish an explication of that decrease.
+The ODF did not publish an explication of the Aug.
+17 decrease.

 The ODF lowered its All lands in Oregon number of fires after Aug.
 20, 2021, while its number of acres burned increased:

-The ODF did not publish an explication of that decrease.
+The ODF did not publish an explication of the Aug.
+23 decrease.

 Geocolor of Pac Coast, August 16, 2021.

 Credit: The Cooperative Institute for Research in the Atmosphere (CIRA) and NOAA.

 Do you complain that Victor Davis Hanson does not use, “least denominator words”?
 Do you want him to talk to you, “like you are 10 years old”?
 If so, this interview is for you!
 Victor patiently explicates a phrase and two words that he uses in his new book, The Dying Citizen.
 They are: progressive elite, tribalism and globalization.
 Going beyond his new book, he also explicates nihilism and the Cloward-Piven strategy!
 Oct.
 15, 2021

 Except for Oregon, I obtain fires and acres burned numbers from Incident Management Situation Reports (IMSR’s, which I call sitreps).
 During fire season, The Predictive Services Intelligence Section, a section of The National Interagency Coordination Center (NICC), a branch of The National Interagency Fire Center (NIFC) publishes these sitreps daily.
 A link to the current situation report is at the NICC.gov fire info page.

 Predictive Services keeps an archive of sitreps here.